ComicScrip/reactive-records/README.md

 caches network calls.
 In React Native, you can leverage persistence APIs like AsyncStorage or Realm DB, SQLite, ...

 The way records are persisted in an application is usually specific to the application.
-That's why the persistence layer is completely abstracted in this library, thanks to ```PersistenceStrategy``` interface.
+That's why the persistence layer is completely abstracted in this library, thanks to the ```PersistenceStrategy``` interface.

 In a traditonnal application, you often want perform basic operations like :
 - Retrieve items of a collection from a remote data source (like an API) or a local one (like localStorage or AsyncStorage or whatever is avalable in your app's environement)